meghanleia/sauce-demo-tests/README.md

 ## How to Use

-From the playwright folder, use the following command to run the tests in web browsers.
+From the playwright folder, use the following command to run the tests on web browsers.
 Tests will run parallel on Chrome, Firefox, and Safari:
 ```
 npm run testWeb
 ```